The Kawa release normally comes as a gzip-compressed tar file named

 If you have Swing installed, and want to use JEmacs (Emacs in Java),

-also pass the --with-swing
+also pass the --with-swing flag to configure.

 If you have installed Kawa before, make sure your CLASSPATH